-The Sunday Times Fast Track 100 league table lists 5 Thames Valley based companies
+The Sunday Times Fast Track 100 league table lists five Thames Valley based companies

 The Sunday Times Virgin Atlantic Fast Track 100 league table ranks Britain’s 100 private companies with the fastest-growing sales over their latest three years.
 It is compiled by Fast Track and published in The Sunday Times each December, with an awards event the following May, and alumni dinners during the year.

-Amongst those listed in the 2020 Fast Track 100 League table are four Thames Valley-located businesses, all within the top 50.
+Amongst those listed in the 2020 Fast Track 100 League table are five Thames Valley-located businesses, all within the top 50.
 These include:

 3rd – Curve (Bracknell, Berkshire): The company handles the entire office fit-out process, from finding the right designer to conducting the installation and sourcing the furniture.
 Previous clients include Merlin Entertainments, BNP Paribas and the Royal Borough of Windsor & Maidenhead, for which Curve refurbished 10,000 sq ft of office space to provide a new council meeting chamber and other facilities.

 5th – Xpress Centres (Banbury, Oxfordshire): The car parks of supermarket giants Tesco and Morrisons are home to this company’s bodywork repair pods, which resemble drive-through carwashes.
 Bodywork technicians can repair dents and scratches in the time it takes customers to finish their shopping.